 In lieu of a required textbook, this course will use assigned readings.
 There are usually 2 readings a week.
 Readings may detail empirical research or review the literature on a specific topic.
 These peer-reviewed readings are the way that infancy researchers communicate with each other and stay up to date on the most current findings, but they may be difficult to get through if you aren't used to reading academic papers.
 That's ok!
 It is a skill that you build with practice.
 I recommend reading them through twice, and making a few point form notes about the purpose, hypotheses, methods, results and implications.
-Be sure to read the assigned readings before lecture each week so that we can discuss them in more depth.
+Be sure to read the assigned readings before watching lecture each week.
 The readings will NOT be posted on Quercus.
 You will need to use your U of T library access to find these papers.
 You can search for the article through the library website (https://onesearch.library.utoronto.ca/) and use your UTORid for access.
 See the list of readings below.